 - Free MagicBands

-- Free parking and complimentary transportation between resorts and parks
+- Free parking (at the parks) and complimentary transportation between resorts and parks

 - Resort room charging privileges